 A special meal is a great way to show your partner how much you care.
-Try to handle the planning, shopping, preparation and cleanup.
+Try to handle the planning, shopping, preparing and cleaning.
 Your partner is going to really appreciate all of the effort you’ve made to make their Valentine’s Day meal extra special.
-Preparing their favorite dish or perhaps making them something they’ve never had before, is a great way to show your partner that you want to spoil them.
+Preparing his favorite dish or perhaps making her something she’s never had before, is a great way to show your partner that you want to spoil him or her.

 There’s a lot of attention around the purchase of traditional gifts given on Valentine’s Day such as candy, flowers, and jewelry.
 With a little creativity and imagination, you can make the holiday special and treat your partner to something they will remember for a long time to come.